Social media use in politics: As a news source

-See also Social media and political communication in the United States.

-Social media platforms are increasingly used for political news and information by adults in the United States, especially when it comes to election time.
-A study by Pew Research conducted in November 2019, found that one-in-five US adults get their political news primarily through social media.
-18% of adults use social media to get their political and election news.
-In small research conducted by McKeever et al in 2022, they found that 269 out of the 510 United States participants had noted that they got most of their information about gun violence from social media sources.
+Social media platforms are increasingly used for political news and information by adults in the United States, especially regarding election time.
+A study by Pew Research conducted in November 2019 found that one in five US adults get their political news primarily through social media.
+18% of adults use social media to get political and election news.
+In small research conducted by McKeever et al. in 2022, they found that 269 out of the 510 United States participants had noted that they got most of their information about gun violence from social media sources.

-The Pew Research Center further found that out of these United States Adults relying on social media for this information, 48% of them are from ages 18–29.
+The Pew Research Center further found that out % of these United States Adults relying on social media for this information, 48% of them are from ages 18–29.

-In addition, Reddit, Twitter, Facebook, lead the social media platforms in which the majority of the users use the platforms to acquire news information.
-Two thirds of Facebook users (66%) acces news on the platform; 59% of Twitter users access news on the platform, and 70% of Reddit users access news on the platform.
+In addition, Reddit, Twitter, and Facebook are the social media platforms that most users use to acquire news information.
+Two-thirds of Facebook users (66%) access news on the platform; 59% of Twitter users access news on the platform, and 70% of Reddit users access news on the platform.

 According to the Reuters Institute Digital News Report in 2013, the percentage of online news users who blog about news issues ranges from 1–5%.
 Greater percentages use social media to comment on news, with participation ranging from 8% in Germany to 38% in Brazil.
 But online news users are most likely to just talk about online news with friends offline or use social media to share stories without creating content.

-The rapid propagation of information on social media, spread by word of mouth, can impact the perception of political figures quickly with information that may or may not be true.
+The rapid propagation of information on social media, spread by word of mouth, can quickly impact the perception of political figures with information that may or may not be true.
 When political information is propagated in this manner on purpose, the spread of information on social media for political means can benefit campaigns.
 On the other hand, the word-of-mouth propagation of negative information concerning a political figure can be damaging.
 For example, the use of the social media platform Twitter by United States congressman Anthony Weiner to send inappropriate messages played a role in his resignation.